 A student should have satisfactorily followed the Common Core Programme, and should have got selected to a field of specialization to continue his / her studies.
-A student is deemed to have satisfactorily followed if he / she
+A student is deemed to have satisfactorily followed if he / she:

-- (a) has obtained 80% attendance in each module offered based on the total number of equivalent lecture hours of the module, and - (b) has sat for both End-Semester-Examinations in Semester 1 and Semester 2, and has achieved SGPA \geq 1.50 in each of these semesters
+- (a) has obtained 80% attendance in each module offered based on the total number of equivalent lecture hours of the module, and - (b) has sat for both End of Semester Examinations in Semester 1 and Semester 2, and has achieved OGPA \geq 1.50 in the Common Core Programme.